konkor/obmin/README.md

 # [OBMIN](https://extensions.gnome.org/extension/1254/obmin/)
-**One-Click** File Sharing Solution for your home network or/and even worldwide.
+**One-Click** File Sharing Solution for your home network and even worldwide.
 -----
-_It's very first alpha version.
+_The project is under development.
 So the project can have some issues and it's looking for [your contribution](#contributions) for better supporting and growing._

 ![screencast](https://user-images.githubusercontent.com/1944781/27997375-a73383c2-64ff-11e7-8a86-b9fddca45f42.png)

-**Obmin** is lightweight HTTP/File Server solution for GNU/Linux systems.
-The solution divided into a few parts to be more lightweight and flexible.
-Now Here's two parts: the server backend and the Gnome Shell Extension to control, run and monitor server part with preferences GUI.
-There is a supporting for Unity, KDE, Mate, LXDE, XCFE, Cinnamon, Pantheon, Badgie DE through the **obmin-indicator** and other console applications and tools.
+**Obmin** has convenient user-friendly systray applets for many Desktop Environments like Gnome Shell, Unity, KDE, Mate, LXDE, XCFE, Cinnamon, Pantheon, Badgie DE through the **obmin-indicator** and [Gnome Obmin Extension](https://extensions.gnome.org/extension/1254/obmin/).

 ## Main Features
 * Easy installation.